Skip to main content

 86.0%14.0%

-We have received external recognition for our flexible working practices which enable all staff to balance their work alongside other commitments, including family and caring responsibilities, thereby removing barriers to career development and progression.
+We have received external recognition for our flexible working practices which enable all employees to balance their work alongside other commitments, including family and caring responsibilities, thereby removing barriers to career development and progression.